CarlG96/skeleton-smasher/README.md

     * Output: The background of the Back to Intro Button changes from black to lavender.
     * Input: The user clicks on the Back to Intro Button.
     * Output: The user is taken back to the Intro Page.
+* Interval Functions
+    * incrementScore() function
+        * Input: 1 second of time passes.
+        * Output: The function will adjust the Current Score and Total Score by this calculation: (Current Score or Total Score) + (Number of Peasants statistic) + (Number of Soliders statistic * 10) + (Number of Paladins statistic * 10).
+All the limit checks for Current Score, Total Score and Unit/ Upgrade Numbers apply here.
+    * skeletonsPerSecond() function
+        * Input: One sixtieth of a second passes.
+        * Output: The function will adjust the Skeletons Smashed Per Second statistic with this calculation: (Number of Peasants statistic) + (Number of Soldiers statistic * 10) + (Number of Paladins statistic * 100).
+There were no limits built into this function as the other limits on the values that make up this statistic limit it to a max of 10989.

 ## Bugs
 Here is a list of the more significant bugs I encountered when building Skeleton Smasher.
 * 'button' 'a' Tag Incompatibility
-    * Bug: The W3C validator informed me that it is bad practice to mix 'button; and 'a' elements inside one another which I had done up until the point of validation.
+    * Bug: The W3C validator informed me that it is bad practice to mix 'button' and 'a' elements inside one another which I had done up until the point of validation.
     * Fix: In order to correct this, I instead used a 'form' element containing a 'button' element inside it.
 The form had a method attribute of 'GET' and an action attribute of the intended destination.
 * JSHint Undeclared Variables
     * Bug: When running script.js through JSHint the first time it was revelealed many of my variables were not defined due to me not using the 'let' keyword.
 As such the scopes they were in were causing weird glitches in the logic of my program (ie removing a variable from a function did not cause the logic to break because elsewhere there was a variable with the same name outside the function.)